LucaOddoneSE/EZGas/docs/DesignDocument.md

      +void setReport(int,double,double,double,double,double,int)
      +List<GasStationDto> getGasStationByCarSharing(String)
    }
   note right: This interface just contains the methods related to GasStation entity.\nThe implementation of these methods will be done in the "GasStationServiceImpl" class
 }

-package "it.polito.ezgas.service" {
-}

 package "it.polito.ezgas.serviceImpl" {